 The limits for therapies are per client, per calendar year.
-In order to ensure payment, please follow these guidelines:
+In order to ensure payment, follow these guidelines:

 - Bill in a timely manner.
 Claims will pay in date of service order.
-If a claim comes in for a previous date of service, the system will automatically pay the earlier date and recoup or adjust the later date. - Contact the Medicaid Agency to check on limits, by submitting a service limit request to Medical Administration Customer Service Center (MACSC) by using the on-line request form. - Please consult the ProviderOne Billing and Resource Guide Section: Client Eligibility, Benefit Packages, and Coverage Limits.
+If a claim comes in for a previous date of service, the system will automatically pay the earlier date and recoup or adjust the later date. - Contact the Medicaid agency to check on limits, by submitting a service limit request to Medical Administration Customer Service Center (MACSC) by using the on-line request form. - Consult the ProviderOne Billing and Resource Guide: Client Eligibility, Benefit Packages, and Coverage Limits sections.

-Please see expedited prior authorization (EPA) to obtain additional visits for qualifying conditions.
-If the client does not have a qualifying condition as outlined in the EPA section, the Home Health agency needs to request a limitation extension from the Medicaid Agency.
+See expedited prior authorization (EPA) to obtain additional visits for qualifying conditions.
+If the client does not have a qualifying condition as outlined in the EPA section, the Medicaid agency requires the home health agency to request a limitation extension (LE) from the Medicaid agency.